MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 ### Optimize data volume

-Optimizing data storage means finding strategies to decrease the amount of data that you store, which can help reduce costs.
-By changing the accessibility of the data and implementing the following techniques, you can effectively optimize your data storage and minimize storage costs:
+Finding strategies to decrease the amount of data that you store can help reduce costs.
+By changing the accessibility of the data and implementing the following techniques, you can effectively optimize the volume of your stored data:

 - *Capture less data*: Take a closer look at the data you're capturing.
 Determine if all the data is necessary for your needs or if any of it is unnecessary.
 Modify your process, settings, or configurations to capture only the essential data.

 - *Compress data*: Compression saves money by reducing the size of data.
 It's most effective in write-once, read-never or read-rarely scenarios.
 It's more suitable for colder storage.

-  :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Compression requires more CPU time during both compression and decompression of data.
+  :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Both compression and decompression of data increase CPU time.

-- *Delete unneeded data*: Implement policies to streamline the process of storing and keeping relevant information.
-Evaluate the retention period for backups and snapshots and delete data that you no longer need.
+- *Delete unneeded data*: Implement policies to streamline the process of storing relevant information.
+Evaluate the retention period for backups and snapshots, and delete data that you no longer need.
 You might want to have a process that leads up to eventual data deletion, such as first archiving data and enabling a soft-delete period.
 Always consider recoverability before deleting data.

 - *Deduplicate data*: Implement data deduplication techniques to eliminate redundant data.
-Deduplication reduces storage requirements by storing only unique data blocks, resulting in cost savings.
+Deduplication reduces storage requirements by storing only unique data blocks, so you save costs.
 Use hashing algorithms and comparison of data chunks.
-Regularly run deduplication processes to identify and eliminate duplicate copies of data.
+Regularly run deduplication processes to identify and eliminate duplicate pieces of data.

 - *Optimize user behavior*: In workloads that collect user-generated data, educate users on the importance of efficient data storage.
 Encourage them to regularly review and delete unnecessary files and data.
 Implement storage quotas or pricing models that discourage excessive data storage.

 ### Optimize data replication

-Data replication involves creating multiple copies of data and storing them in geographic locations or zones for reliability.
+Data replication involves creating multiple copies of data and storing them in other geographic locations or zones for reliability.
 Replication ensures that if one location or zone experiences a failure or outage, you can still access the data from the replicated copies in other locations.

 This redundancy helps improve the availability and resilience of data.
 It minimizes the risk of data loss and downtime.